 How Can You Prepare To Get a PhD?

 Don’t Wait for Others to Create a Plan For You: Create Your Own Research Proposal!

 “Just a School.”

 Beware of this!
-If you buy into this rhetorics and don’t pay attention to publishing, then you an expect that in your last year of the PhD, the rhetorics will drastically change.
+If you buy into these rhetorics and don’t pay attention to publishing, then you can expect that in your last year of the PhD, the rhetorics will drastically change.
 And, all of a sudden you will be bombed with questions about your current and future manuscripts.

 Will I Make a Successful PhD Candidate?